 Sorry, this isn’t possible!
 I assume you’re already listening to the broadcast event for the airplane mode change, but that’s the only thing an application is allowed to do when someone is switching into airplane mode from the settings menu.

-Anonymous asked: yes i was wondering how to make a bot like your groompbot but make it post things from a different channel and reddit
+Anonymous said: yes i was wondering how to make a bot like your groompbot but make it post things from a different channel and reddit

 Groompbot is open source, so you can already use it and configure it for a different YouTube channel and subreddit.